[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 The exception used to be the EU Parliament (EP), where diplomatic-badge holders normally come and go as they like.

-But even if the EP banned Russian diplomats, it has more than one way in.
+But even though the EP has banned Russian diplomats, it also has back doors to get in.

 Dozens of MEPs are openly pro-Russian.